A clean, reliable, renewable energy source

 - thermal energy, or heat, which we have always used to heat our homes and greenhouses, for example.
 This “passive solar gain” can result in significant energy savings.

-– light energy, in the form of photons, which can be converted to electricity using certain materials that naturally release electrons when exposed to light.
-This phenomenon, known as the “photovoltaic effect” is the basis of all solar energy systems.
+- light energy, in the form of photons, which can be converted to electricity using certain materials that naturally release electrons when exposed to light.
+This phenomenon, known as the “photovoltaic effect” is the basis of solar panels generating electricity.

-The effectiveness of a solar energy system depends on a number of factors: the number of hours of sunshine, the season, weather conditions, albedo (the reflecting power of the surrounding surface), etc. Solar panels are always tilted and oriented to capture a maximum of light.
+The effectiveness of a solar energy system depends on a number of factors: the number of hours of sunshine, the season, weather conditions, albedo (the reflecting power of the surrounding surface), etc. That’s why solar panels are always tilted and oriented to capture a maximum of light.